eedalong/Dpex/README.md

 # DistributeDataLoader
-This is a distributeDataLoader built on top of ray for pytorch.
+This is a DistributeDataLoader built on top of ray for pytorch.